Psuedomonas/Dentrix-Dexis-Backup-Script/README.md

 ### Development ###
 * Cannot copy an essential file from the dexis directory.
 This is either becuase the file is locked as it is in use, or mirely a user escalation is required.
 This issue need to to be fixed.
 * Some processes may still prevent windows from properly shutting down.
 These processes need to be noted so they can be scripted to shut down.
+* May wish to automate shutdown without backup?
+Not sure if useful.